Skip to content

 eq

-The eq method is one of the fundamental methods in MyBatis-Plus for constructing query conditions, used to set an equality condition for a single field.
+The eq method is one of the fundamental methods in MyBatis-Plus for building query conditions.
+You use it to set an equality condition for a single field.

 • QueryWrapper